marhan/junit.code.week/README.md

 # Junit.Code.Week

-Counter sample project for tests with Junit, HarmCrest Matcher and EasyMock.
+Sample project with JUnit, Harmcrest and EasyMock.